jsoverson/preprocess/README.md

 ### Extended html Syntax

 This is useful for more fine grained control of your files over multiple environment configurations.
-You have access to simple tests of any ENV variable
+You have access to simple tests of any variable within the context (or ENV, if not supplied)

 ```html
 <body>